Caramelzyf/COMP6704-Individual-Assignment/README.md

-Online and Predictive Coordinated Cloud-Edge Scrubbing for DDoS Mitigation

-This repository contains the implementation of the paper "Online and Predictive Coordinated Cloud-Edge Scrubbing for DDoS Mitigation."
+This repository contains the implementation of the COMP6704 Individual Assignment.

 Prerequisites
 MATLAB R2022a or later